riok/mapperly/docs/docs/contributing/index.md

 4. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the riok/mapperly repository.

-5. In your forked repository, make your changes in a new git branch:
+5. In your forked repository, make your changes in a new Git branch:

    ```shell
    git checkout -b my-fix-branch main